 To qualify for VAWA immigration benefits, an individual must meet specific criteria, including:

-- Demonstrating a qualifying relationship with the abuser, such as being married to a U.S. citizen or lawful permanent resident, being the child of a U.S. citizen or lawful permanent resident or being the parent of a U.S. citizen son or daughter who is at least 21 years old.
+- Demonstrating a qualifying relationship with the abuser, such as being married to a U.S. citizen or lawful permanent resident, being the child of a U.S. citizen or lawful permanent resident, or being the parent of a U.S. citizen son or daughter who is at least 21 years old.

 - Demonstrating good moral character and meeting other eligibility requirements for lawful permanent residence.